36 Leverage Trading Tips to Protect Your Capital

 Know the different leveraged trading products

-This is an important topic so listen carefully.
-If you are going to start trading with leverage you need to know which product is best suited for you.
-There are several different products that work in completely different ways.
+This is an important topic, so listen carefully.
+If you are going to start trading with leverage, you need to know which product is best suited for you.
+Several different products work in completely different ways.

 CFDs are mirrored contracts that have an added overnight fee and are not good for swing traders.